sourcehut-mirrors/chawan/doc/config.md

 gotoLineOrStart, gotoLineOrEnd
 : **g g**, **G**

-: If n is specified, jump to line n.
-Otherwise, jump to the start/end of the page.
+: If `n` is specified, jump to line `n`.
+Otherwise, jump to the first/last line of the buffer.

 gotoColumnOrBegin, gotoColumnOrEnd
 : **&vert;**

-: If n is specified, jump to column n of the current line.
+: If `n` is specified, jump to column `n` of the current line.
 Otherwise, jump to the first/last column.

 mark
 : **m**